 Long after the stars have stopped their idle burning and turned to dust, I'll be sitting in an ever darkening room, watching time lap at the window like water on a shore.
 In the mornings, I'll think of her, the crow's feet on her eyes, the steel grey of her hair, her slender fingers.
 This woman, dead now for a week, a day, a millennium.

-I was just telling God the other day how I don't understand time, and God pointed out that when it comes to brass tacks, I don't really understand much of anything.
+I was just telling God the other day how I don't understand time, and God pointed out when it comes to brass tacks, I don't really understand much of anything.
 God said time was like a mustard seed, like the birds of the field, and then God trailed off and looked for a long time at the universe in a deep well of silence.

 Perhaps it's blasphemy to say, but I hope when the universe is ripped to shreds, that I go with it.